undenuicap/descent/README.md

 ## Issues

-Currently large expressions that have to have their second derivatives computed are slow and memory intensive.
+Currently large expressions that require their second derivatives computed are slow and memory intensive.
 As a work around for separable expressions, split them up manually.
-In the future hope to automate this.
+In the future should be able to automate this.

 ## License